Mini Santa embroidery designs

 Looking for a Secret Santa gift idea?
 How about these free embroidery designs?
 Pick out your embroidery threads and small squares of fabric to make something super cute and festive for this year’s Secret Santa.
-They’re quick, easy and really fun to make.
-Liz of cozyblue has sized them to fit perfectly into mini hoops, but you could also print and stitch them for larger hoops too.
+We just know anyone would love to receive these mini Santa embroidery designs.
+Plus they’re quick, easy and really fun to make.
+Collect up your scrap threads (it’s a stash buster project as they’re so small) and spend the evening sewing some mini Santa embroidery hoops.
+Liz of cozyblue has sized them to fit perfectly into mini hoops, but you could also print and stitch them for larger hoops too!
+Don’t have a mini hoop handy?
+Personalise fabric-based gifts, like tea towels or shirts, with this mini Santa.
+Once you’ve finished stitching your mini Santa embroidery designs check out our merry and bright free Christmas embroidery design and learn how to make an advent calendar embroidery!

 You will need: